N4S4/synology-api/documentation/docs/apis/classes/notestation.md

 # NoteStation
 :::warning

-This API is not documented yet.
+This API is partially documented or under construction.

 :::
 ## Overview
 Interface for Synology NoteStation API.

 Provides methods to interact with NoteStation features such as retrieving settings, notebooks, tags, shortcuts, todos, smart notes, and individual notes.

 ## Methods
 ### `settings_info`
 Retrieve NoteStation settings information.